 5. The informal recommendation letter should be relatively short and concise and include a brief introduction of the person writing it, an explanation of their connection to the school, a description of their relationship with you, and the reasons they think you would be an invaluable addition to the class, urging consideration of your application.
 Ideally, your recommender will also offer to be available to the admissions committee for any follow-up questions.

 6. Have the letter sent to the school prior to the application deadline, if possible, and ensure that it is addressed very specifically to the appropriate person, using their exact name and title.
-Also, it should be sent to a school email address (never a personal one!).
+Also, it should be sent to a school email address, never a personal one!
+Check to see whether your target program provides a formal means of submitting a letter of support, such as Northwestern Kellogg’s referral form.

-If you would like to discuss your specific situation with an experienced admissions consultant and receive tailored application advice, make sure to sign up for a free 30-minute consultation with one of mbaMission’s experts.
+If you would like to discuss your specific situation with an experienced admissions consultant and receive tailored application advice, simply sign up for a free 30-minute consultation with one of mbaMission’s experts.